qualcomm/resource-tuner/README.md

 ## Requirements

 This project depends on the following external libraries:
-* yaml-cpp – Used for parsing and handling JSON configuration files.
+* yaml-cpp – Used for parsing and handling YAML configuration files.
-* Installing jsoncpp:
+* Installing yamlcpp:
   * Yocto: Add the following to your recipe or image
     ```bash
     DEPENDS += "yaml-cpp"